KUKRETI07/Sugar---Lens-/README.md

 # Sugar-Lens

-Sugar Lens – Diabetes Prediction & Insights for Indian Population
+Sugar Lens – Diabetes Prediction & Insights for Indian Population using Data analytics and machine learning

 Overview:
 Sugar Lens is a full-stack data analytics and machine learning project built to predict diabetes and analyze its patterns among Indian citizens using real-world government